I outlined this article before I started writing the introduction and it intimidated me, I’m not gonna lie.

 - Who’s responsible for it once they’re done?

 Nail down those four elements of your marketing and your life will be so much easier.
+And if you a beginner, mastering those elements will surely land you online marketing jobs.

 And if it doesn’t, I can only recommend the true heroes of marketing management: coffee and alcohol.